RULES OF THE FEDA ONE ACT PLAY FESTIVAL

 - No photography or recordings are allowed.
 No smoking or use of fire is allowed on stage as per legal requirements of all theatre buildings.

 - Judges give a brief oral adjudication at the end of the evening.
-You can contact us if you want further information and a voice note can be sent to you by the judge.

 - It is your responsibility to send the details of your production to FEDA (you will be sent a programme template) so that any certificates you win will have the correct names, spelling and details for the programmes we compile.
 This information MUST be in by 10 March 2019.

 - FEDA takes no responsibility for the content, language or theatrical content that schools choose to enter.
 We trust the Drama teachers who have the support of their Heads and schools and understand that theatre is often provocative, challenging and may sometimes offend sensitive viewers.

 - The judges decisions are final and no correspondence will be entered into in any form at all.
 Judges sign confidentiality clauses with FEDA.